kimjaspersebastian03/WestpacKiwiSaverCalculator/Readme.txt

 Path: src/main/java/drivers

 Screenshot folder
--Contains screenshot for failed and passed tests
+-Contains screenshot for failed and saved it to a folder
 Path: root diretory/screenshot

 ADDED FEATURES: